google/knative-gcp/docs/storage/README.md

 ## Overview

-This sample shows how to Configure `Storage` resource for receiving Object Notifications for when a new object is added to Google Cloud Storage (GCS).
-This is a simple example that uses a single Service Account for manipulating both Pub/Sub resources as well as GCS resources.
+This sample shows how to Configure a `Storage` resource to deliver Object Notifications for when a new object is added to Google Cloud Storage (GCS).
+This is a simple example that uses a single Google Service Account for manipulating both Pub/Sub resources as well as GCS resources.

 ## Prerequisites